 And I mean, any of these things are still basically possible, except turning thirty (that day has come and gone), and appearing in the Observer (RIP).
 But the years take a toll on expectation, don’t they?
 And what one desires.

 First of all, this jacket was not a thing to wear to, say, a frat party at the University of Wisconsin-Madison.
 Nor was it right to wear to work that sweaty summer, as a counselor for rising kindergarteners at Camp Mohawk.
 Where else may I have gone?
 To a damp summer house party?
-I think I wore it once, out to Cafe Fez, the bar in the back of Time Cafe on Lafayette Street, which was were we (me and my one friend) liked to hang out back then.
+I think I wore it once, out to Cafe Fez, the bar in the back of Time Cafe on Lafayette Street, which was where we (me and my two friends) liked to hang out back then.
 We found it, I think, because I’d read about it in the Talk of the Town section of The New Yorker.
 (Consistency, c’est moi!)

 I am pretty sure I also wore it to an interview for an internship at some point, but by the time I graduated, in 1999, I think I thought it was woefully out of date.
 Someone at the time told me I had to wear suits to interview, which was advice I mostly ignored.
 This jacket would have done, though.
 Instead, the charmer stayed peacefully in the closet of my parent’s house, remaining there until last week, when I took her out and home again.
 I can just get it buttoned- a pleasant surprise to be sure.

 So now what?
 At this wistful moment in time?
 When the world has come to a strange and screeching halt?
 When I have a small bit of room to evaluate what I have accomplished?
 And where I might be going, and what I might like to see there?
 Well, I do have a nice bathroom and some pretty bottles on the counter, though hardly the grandiose picture I held in my head and certainly not the servants to clean it!
 At seventeen, children were not first and foremost on my mind, but I think I’ll keep the ones I’ve acquired, and the husband too.
 It’s true, my life is not as glamorous was the one I dreamt of all those long years ago, but then again, I didn’t yet know then how boring it would be to flit and flit and flit.
 How unfullfilling it would be and unsuited I was to it.
 But those are tales for a different day.
 Some of the essential dreams are the same, and all I can do is keep trying to get there!
 The writing part sounds pretty good (don’t hold back if you agree!
 If not, well, perhaps, don’t hold back either.)
 And look for my acceptance speech at the Oscars in 2060, when I am in my eighties.
+I will wear this jacket then.